 Pirates of the Caribbean and The Blue Lagoon both had scenes filmed here.
 The “natural pool” houses hundreds of starfish where tourists can gently interact with the creatures.

 3. The island is part of a government-protected reserve.
 It is part of East National Park in the south of the Dominican Republic.
 It is one of the most important reserves in the country.

 4. Interesting and endangered species like the rhinoceros iguana, the gentle manatee, elegant dolphins, and the fishing bat all live on or in the ocean near the island.

-5. Many part of the sea around the island is only a few feet deep.
-Many sandbars which form natural pools which are the ideal conditions for a large starfish population.
+5. Many parts of the sea around the island is only a few feet deep.
+Many sandbars form natural pools which are the ideal conditions for a large starfish population.